About the Slack connectors

 - Review the permissions and click Allow.

-- Return to the editor and let the AI finish creating the flows that use Slack.
+- Return to the editor and let the AI finish creating the Slack-powered flows.

 From the app dashboard